Ask about your AWS environment over MCP

 Ask in plain language

-Ask about alerts, backups, costs, deployments, resources or compliance, in the tools your team already works in.
+Ask about alerts, backups, costs, deployments, resources, compliance, infrastructure code or architecture intent, in the tools your team already works in.

 Answers from live operations